Male eLearning Narration:

 Movies, games, TV shows and even commercials can gather office workers around the water cooler to discuss.
 Those are prime examples of engaging an audience.
 Making them part of what they are experiencing.

 The success of Sesame Street is the best example of reaching an inattentive audience.
 Brightly colored characters, with voices very different from ours, speaking, singing and dancing through lessons that kids not only remember, but have fun doing so.
-Every day, preschoolers enthusiastically repeat at the dinner table what they’d learned that day on Sesame Street.
+Every evening, preschoolers enthusiastically repeat at the dinner table what they’d learned that day on Sesame Street.

 Choosing the Words: